Frequently Asked Questions

 Aside from Open Studio, what does Art Explorium offer?

 Art Explorium offers Art Workshops on a variety of topics including Watercolor Painting, Printmaking, Felting, and more!
-We are also currently available for Special Events such as Birthday Parties, Celebrations, and school or group Field Trips, which provide a unique opportunity to incorporate sustainability and innovative design thinking concepts into the curriculum.
+We are also currently available for Special Events such as Birthday Parties or Celebrations, and Resources for Teachers including in-studio Field Trips, earth-friendly lesson plans, and art supplies.
 Finally we often participate in events in the community such as keiki fairs.

 Do you take donations of reusable items and art supplies for art materials?